 What challenges do historians face when exploring sensitive topics?
 Intergenerational trauma and ethical issues associated with gathering and analysing historical evidence are important concerns when reconstructing contentious narratives.
 Winners of the 2016 New South Wales Premier’s History Awards – Stuart Macintyre, Ann McGrath and Tanya Evans – reveal to Caroline Butler-Bowdon how they explored difficult subjects such as interracial relationships, war and poverty.

 This event will be Auslan interpreted.
 The National Relay Service is available to assist with phone bookings.
 Call SWF Box Office on (02) 9256 4200 or email email@example.com to book access tickets.

 Caroline Butler-Bowdon (Australian)

-Caroline Butler-Bowdon is the Director of Strategy and Engagement at Sydney Living Museums.
-Her career has spanned more than 20 years and has been dedicated to cultural leadership that connects diverse audiences to arts and heritage through a broad range of public engagement programs.
-She is the winner of multiple awards for projects including festivals, exhibitions and books exploring urban life, architecture and design across the centuries.
+Dr Caroline Butler-Bowdon is Director of Strategy & Engagement at Sydney Living Museums.
+Spanning 20 years, her career has been dedicated to cultural leadership that connects diverse audiences to history, arts and heritage through a broad range of public engagement programs, including festivals, exhibitions and books.
+She is also a 2017 Churchill Fellowship recipient.